-If you are accused of something very serious, you may have to go to Crown Court, which is also where adults are sent.
+If you are accused of something very serious, you may have to go to Crown Court (which is where adults are sometimes also sent).
 Regulators make sure that lawyers do their job properly when they go to court.
 For example, the Bar Standards Board (BSB) makes sure that lawyers who are barristers do their job well.
 The BSB and other regulators are working to make standards in Youth Court as high as possible.
 They want young people to get the best legal support they can.

 Lawyers are working harder to make sure that young people with special needs get the right help and support when they go to court.